micamilano/portfolio_final/README.md

   -experiencia laboral
 contact me

-To do this I used boostrap, priorizando mobile first
+To do this I used boostrap, priorizando mobile first, lottie